In this post, we'll compare two popular project management apps in the industry: JIRA and Trello.

-So, if you’re looking for a project management tool that lets you self-host, then JIRA is probably your best bet.
+So, if you're looking for an issue tracker that lets you self-host, then JIRA is probably your best bet.

-If you’re comparing the pricing of JIRA vs Trello, it’s pretty hard to come up with a clear winner today.
+If you're comparing Trello vs JIRA software in terms of their plans, it's pretty hard to come up with a clear winner today.

-Until recently, pricing was one of the bigger differences between JIRA and Trello, since JIRA didn’t provide a free plan in their pricing plans.
-In September 2019, Atlassian, the maker of JIRA, introduced their free tier.
-Prior to that, their lowest plan needed you to pay $10 for 10 users.
+Until recently, their plans was one of the bigger differences between JIRA and Trello, since JIRA didn't provide a free plan in their plans.
+In September 2019, Atlassian, the maker of JIRA software, introduced their free tier.
+Prior to that, their lowest plan needed you to pay $10 for 10 members.

 This, however, only applies if you choose their cloud-based version.
-If you decide to self-host JIRA by yourself, you will still have to pay $10 for 10 users as a one-time fee.
+If you decide to self-host JIRA by yourself, you will still have to pay $10 for 10 members once.

-Trello, on the other hand, has always had a free plan that allowed you to create an unlimited number of boards and collaborate with any number of users.
+Trello, on the other hand, has always had a free plan that allows you to create an unlimited number of kanban, tasks, and collaborate with any number of members.
 However, they do have a restriction on the number of power-ups (their integrations) that you can add.
-If you want more capabilities on Trello, their “Business Class” pricing tier starts at $12.50/member/month.
+If you want more capabilities on Trello, their “Business Class” plan tier starts at $12.50/member/month.

 |JIRA Cloud Pricing||JIRA Self-hosted Pricing||Trello Pricing|